SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 ---------------------

 Selectivity is the ratio of cardinality to the number of records of a chunk.
 We define selectivity as :math:`\frac{\text{Distinct values}}{\text{Total number of records in a chunk}}`
-SQream DB has a hint called ``HIGH_SELECTIVITY``, which is a function you can wrap a condition in.
+SQreamDB has a hint called ``HIGH_SELECTIVITY``, which is a function you can wrap a condition in.
-The hint signals to SQream DB that the result of the condition will be very sparse, and that it should attempt to rechunk the results into fewer, fuller chunks.
+The hint signals to SQreamDB that the result of the condition will be very sparse, and that it should attempt to rechunk the results into fewer, fuller chunks.
 .. note::
-   SQream DB doesn't do this automatically because it adds a significant overhead on naturally ordered and well-clustered data, which is the more common scenario.
+   SQreamDB doesn't do this automatically because it adds a significant overhead on naturally ordered and well-clustered data, which is the more common scenario.

 Identifying the Situation